Last Updated :

 Section 10 of the Code of Civil Procedure, 1908 deals with the principle of res sub judice.
 The principle bars the trial of a subsequent suit in which the matter in issue is directly and substantially in issue in a previously instituted suit between the same parties and the court before which the previously instituted suit is pending is competent to grant the relief sought.

 The rule applies to trial of a suit and not the institution thereof.
-It also does not preclude a court from passing interim orders, such as the grant of injunction or stay, the appointment of a receiver, etc. It, however, applies to appeals and revisions.
+It also does not preclude a court from passing interim orders, such as grant of injunction or stay, appointment of receiver, etc. It, however, applies to appeals and revisions.

 The object of Section 10 is to prevent courts of concurrent jurisdiction from simultaneously entertaining and adjudicating upon two parallel litigations in respect of the same cause of action, same subject-matter and same relief.
 The institution of the second suit is not barred, though the trial thereof may not be proceeded with.
 Furthermore, section 10 authorizes only stay of the proceedings and not the dismissal of the proceedings.